JimDesu/basis-lang/README.md

     LogLevel level = LogLevel[info]
 ```

-Defaults are evaluated lazily — at the moment the slot would otherwise be uninitialized.
+Defaults are evaluated **at construction time**, at the construct site — an omitted defaulted field is filled as though you had written it.

 ## 8. Command-typed values